Building a New Scotland: Renewing Democracy Through Independence

 The second paper sets out the current context of Scotland within the United Kingdom, and why independence would allow for democratic renewal.

 A stronger economy with independence

-The third paper set out the economic case for independence, where the focus would be on building a inclusive, fair and wellbeing economy.
+The third paper set out the economic case for independence, where the focus would be on building an inclusive, fair and wellbeing economy.
 The document set up a path for a new currency, re-joining the European Union and using remaining oil reserves to build a wealth fund.